 This is one of the heavier of the lightly insulated pieces we tested.
-At 12.3oz, it's an ounce heavier than the warmer Xenon X, but it's much lighter than the similarly constructed North Face ThermoBall Hoodie.
+At 12.7 oz for a size small, it's a bit heavier than other smalls we tested.
 What the Nano Puff Hoody does offer, however, is excellent compressibility.
 It stuffs tightly into its chest pocket, creating one of the smaller stuffed packages we tested.
 This makes it very popular for multi-pitch climbing.
 Having a jacket with a low stuffed profile is great for squirming through chimneys in Yosemite and Zion, but keep in mind that the smaller the stuffed size of a jacket, the longer it takes to pack away.
-The Rab Xenon X could compress as small as the Nano Puff, but since it isn't compressed as tightly, it packs away much more easily and quickly.
-The new Patagonia Micro Puff compresses to a similar size as the Nano, but only weighs 8.15oz.
+Stuffing this thing into its pocket certainly takes a hot minute.

 This insulated jacket's minimalist features make it a lightweight and functional piece, but it earned a relatively low comfort score overall.
 Slippery fabrics allow it to layer well under a shell, but those same fabrics feel sticky if you start to sweat.
 Though designed with climbing in mind, the short hem length tends to ride up when raising your arms.
 Patagonia uses a snug-fitting, non-adjustable hood design that fits well under a climbing helmet.

 This is one of the light models we would call fairly weather resistant.
 While the outer shell is sewn-through, the interior nylon liner serves to block wind that penetrates the seams.
 While the DWR on the Puff's outer fabric beads water well, there is tons of stitching sewn through it.
 You definitely want to have a light shell layer handy if you're heading out in threatening weather.
-The Xenon X, with its near continuous Pertex Quantum outer fabric, performs much better when the rain and wind rolls in.
-The sewn-through design seen in The North Face ThermoBall Hoodie creates thread holes that go all the way through the jacket's layers.
-The Nano Puff's liner fabric resists the wind once it comes through the exterior.
+We have found that models with nearly continuous outer fabric perform much better when the rain and wind rolls in, and yet the Nano Puff's liner fabric resists the wind once it comes through the exterior.

 This is not one of the more breathable models we tested.
-Both the outer shell fabric and interior liner contribute to blocking air flow.
-The Patagonia Nano-Air Hoody and the Outdoor Research Uberlayer both use advanced insulation and stretchy permeable fabrics that create excellent breathability for high energy use.
+Both the outer shell fabric and interior liner contribute to blocking airflow.
+Many other jackets use advanced insulation and stretchy permeable fabrics that create excellent breathability for high energy use and are thus better choices if breathability is one of your top concerns.
 The Nano Puff functions best as a lightweight belay jacket.

-With a street price of $250, there are much better values to be had.
+While not the most expensive Patagonia insulated jacket you can buy, there are much better values to be had.
 Still, we think it's cool that the Nano Puff is constructed from so much recycled material, and it is backed by Patagonia's excellent warranty.
-If you love the Nano Puff design, but want to save some money, check out the non-hooded and pullover versions listed just below in our Other Versions section.
+If you love the Nano Puff design, but want to save some money, check out the non-hooded and pullover versions.

 The Patagonia Nano Puff Hoody is a classic generalist jacket.
 It stuffs really small and is great for clipping to your harness or toting in your backpacking kit.
 That said, lightly insulated jackets are quickly becoming more specialized.
-We prefer the breathable Patagonia Nano-Air for high energy use, and the more wind and water resistant Rab Xenon X for multi-pitch climbing.
+We prefer more breathable options for high energy use and more wind and water-resistant options for multi-pitch climbing.